A p-adic Eisenstein measure for vector-weight automorphic forms: Introduction

 \subsection{Overview and structure of the paper}

 In Section \ref{conventionsbkdsection}, we introduce the conventions with which we will work, as well as standard background results necessary for this paper.
-The conventions and background are similar to those in \cite{EDiffOps}.
+The conventions and background are similar to those in \cite[Section 2]{AppToSHL} and \cite{EDiffOps}.
 The background is quite technical; we have summarized just what is needed for this paper.
 The reader can find substantial reference materials on the background; for the reader seeking details on the background material, we recommend \cite{sh, shar} for the theory of $\ci$-automorphic forms and Eisenstein series on unitary groups, \cite{lanalgan, la} for the algebraic geometric background and a discussion of algebraically defined $q$-expansions, and \cite{hida, hi05} for the theory of $p$-adic automorphic forms.

-In Section \ref{eseriesintrosection}, we define certain scalar-weight Eisenstein series and automorphic forms on unitary groups of signature $(n,n)$.
-Note this set of automorphic forms includes the Eisenstein series defined in \cite[Section 2]{AppToSHL} but also includes other automorphic forms as well.
+In Section \ref{eseriesintrosection}, which relies in part on the results of \cite[Section 2]{AppToSHL}, we define certain scalar-weight Eisenstein series and automorphic forms on unitary groups of signature $(n,n)$.
+Note that this set of automorphic forms includes the Eisenstein series defined in \cite[Section 2]{AppToSHL} but also includes other automorphic forms as well.
 We need this larger space of automorphic forms in order to construct a $p$-adic measure with values in the space of vector-weight automorphic forms in Section \ref{emeasuresection}, whereas in \cite{AppToSHL}, we only were concerned with $p$-adic families of scalar-weight automorphic forms.
 Like in \cite{AppToSHL}, we work adelically.
-The format of this section and the formulation of the main result of this section (Theorem \ref{proplc}) is closer to that of \cite{kaCM}, though, so that the reader can see parallels with the analogous construction in \cite{kaCM} (which is useful in Section \ref{kacmnequals1} when we compare our results to those obtained in the setting of \cite{kaCM}).
+The formulation of the main result of this section (Theorem \ref{proplc}) is closer to that of \cite[Theorem (3.2.3)]{kaCM}, though, so that the reader can see parallels with the analogous construction in \cite[Section 3]{kaCM} (which is useful in Section \ref{kacmnequals1} when we compare our Eisenstein measure to the measure obtained in \cite[Definition (4.2.5) and Equation (5.5.7)]{kaCM}).